 Now as for the add on to the search results you get in Google in that you get stats on related keywords, for that, it’s excellent and I have no issues there.
 In fact, I’d only use this tool for THIS particular perk it has.

-But overall, a lot of keyword research success has come from Jaaxy and I personally believe a lot more in this tool than KE, but as I said before, KE is easily in the top 3 of all the tools I’ve tried over the years, and because all of it’s benefits (and that it’s free) it’s definitely recommended for most internet marketers.
+But overall, a lot of keyword research success has come from Jaaxy and I personally believe a lot more in this tool than KE, but as I said before, KE is easily in the top 3 of all the tools I’ve tried over the years, and because all of it’s benefits it’s definitely recommended for most internet marketers.